etwk/blog/content/lists/books.md

 - [ ] Darwin's Unfinished Symphony: How Culture Made the Human Mind
 - [ ] Trauma And Recovery: The Aftermath Of Violence- From Domestic Abuse To Political Terror #trauma #must
 - [ ] The Art of Loving (Erich Fromm) #love #theory  #must
+- [ ] The Psychology of Secrets: My Adventures with Murderers, Cults and Influencers (Andrew Gold) #interactions #social-science

 ## Relationship
 - [ ] Never Eat Alone, Expanded and Updated: And Other Secrets to Success, One Relationship at a Time